fosslinux/live-bootstrap/README.rst

    installed.

    a.
 Alternatively, run ``./rootfs.py --chroot`` to run it in a chroot.
    b.
+Alternatively, run ``./rootfs.py --bwrap`` to run it in a bubblewrap
+      sandbox.
+When user namespaces are supported, this mode is rootless.
+   c.
 Alternatively, run ``./rootfs.py`` but don’t run the actual
       virtualization and instead copy sysa/tmp/initramfs to a USB or some other device and boot from bare metal.
 NOTE: we now require a hard drive.
 This is currently hardcoded as sda.
 You also need to put ``sysc/tmp/disk.img`` onto your sda on the bootstrapping machine.
-   c.
+   d.
 Alternatively, do not use python at all, see "Python-less build"
       below.

 5. Wait.